craigyjp/Dual-AD9833-AS3340-DCO/README.md

 The AD9833 is capable of triangle, square and sine wave outputs, all of which are difficult to convert to a sawtooth.
 I experimented with injecting the triangle (amplified) of the AD9833 into the AS3340 triangle input buffer and eventually found a signal that triggered the wave conversion.

-Based on this and an RP2040 controlling the AD8933 frequencies it was possible to construct a MIDI controlled dual DCO with upto 8 waveform outputs.
+Based on this and an RP2040 controlling the AD8933 frequencies it was possible to construct a MIDI controlled dual DCO with upto 6 waveform outputs.
-2 saw, 2 PWM, 2 triangle and 2 sub outputs.
+2 saw, 2 PWM, 1 triangle and 1 sub output.

 # The specifications are as follows